JohannesLipp/lissu/README.md

-# lissu
+# LISSU: Integrating SemanticWeb Concepts Into SOA Frameworks
-Resource repository accompanying the research paper "LISSU: Integrating Semantic Web Concepts Into SOA Frameworks", covering code snippets and an example.
+Resource repository accompanying the research paper "LISSU: Integrating Semantic Web Concepts Into SOA Frameworks" from the [International Conference on Enterprise Information Systems (ICEIS)](http://www.iceis.org/), covering code snippets and an example.